AntiPwr/AntiPwr.github.io/root/wiki/Decara.md

 </div>
 <!-- taxonomy-table-section:end -->

+## Mimidry

+The Decara possess a unique form of adaptation known as [[Mimidry]], which allows them to mimic traits and physical forms of other kingdoms while retaining their bacterial composition.
+These rare creatures are called mimids and differ from regular [[Spira#Mimic|Mimics]].
+For more details, see [[Mimidry]].

 <!--## Main Section

 The origin of **Decara** traces back to the [[Two Virus Mythos]], a primordial struggle between [[Gorisain]] and [[Desthema]] that shaped the nature of bacteria and decay within Toma.
 The Decara kingdom is marked by its adaptability and the instinctual drive for destruction, often targeting the foundations of life and creation.
 Their worship of Gorisain, the Protomartyr and Nesa of the Decara, is central to their culture and rituals.